Truck Drivers Cannot See Your Vehicle If You Cannot See Them

 Where Are Large Truck Blind Spots Located?

 The Federal Motor Carrier Safety Administration (FMCSA) reports annual truck-involved accidents in Indiana to hover around 5,000 annually, with more than 1,500 serious injuries occurring and nearly 150 deaths.
 While there is a wide range of causes for these collisions, truckers know precisely where their blind spots are and possess the education in techniques to prevent impact with passenger vehicles and others.
 For your safety,consider staying out of these blind spot areas when in close proximity to big rigs.
-In unfortunate cases where an accident occurs, consulting a FedEx truck accident lawyer can be crucial in understanding your legal rights and options.
+In unfortunate cases where an accident occurs, consulting a big rig accident lawyer can be crucial in understanding your legal rights and options.

 • Directly in Front: It sounds counterintuitive to think a commercial motor vehicle operator cannot see a car or SUV directly ahead.
 The fact of the matter is that CDL holders often sit high above smaller automobiles.
 After factoring in how far back a trucker sits in proximity to the wheel and windshield, it’s easier to understand that objects directly in front are difficult to see.